elmesb72/LeagueSitesBase/README.md

+## About

+This package is intended to be used as a template for different sports league websites.
+It uses ASP.NET Core Razor Pages with Entity Framework Core and SQLite.

+League-specific settings are specified in appsettings.json.

-Local environment setup
+## Local environment setup:

-VSCode
+- Install VSCode
+- Install the following extensions:
-EditorConfig
+  - EditorConfig

-This package is intended to fail or work in a degraded state if run on its own.
-This package contains the logic but no content.
-It's used to initialize a site, but the content must be imported into this package from a league-specific repo.
-The steps to achieve this are TBD.
-In production, it's expected that this repo would be pulled into a folder per site, merged with site-specific content, then built and deployed.

-To replace:
+- Save a local copy of the league database, and update the path in appsettings.Development.json.

+## Implementations

+### Site settings

-appsettings.json
+- appsettings.json
   - Port numbers [for hosting]
   - ConnectionString [for DB]
+  - Authentication providers [for OAuth login]
   - League name [for titles]
+  - (Optional) League short name/abbreviation
+  - Home page:
     - News config
       - Max age (days)
       - Min items
     - About Blurb
+    - League executives
+    - League socials
-- Executive links
+    - League links (e.g. sister leagues)
+    - Useful files (e.g. rules, scoresheets, waiver form, etc.)
+  - TBD:
     - Scoring
       - Sport [for stats systems]
       - Point systems
       - Tiebreakers

-appsettings.Development.json
-- ConnectionString [for DB for local testing]

-Static content
+### Static content
 - League logo
 - Team logos
 - Files (e.g. printable scoresheets, league rules, waiver forms)

-Data
-- Teams
-- Users
-  - Site admin/League execs
-  - Team managers/scorers
-- Locations
+A first user should be invited as a webmaster, who can set up teams and locations, and invite owners for each team to register.